SujanRai08/SujanRai08/README.md

 # Hi there, I'm Sujan! 👋

 ##  💡 Projects
-- Currently working on cleaning cleaning with real world Datasets [Olympics practing see -](https://github.com/SujanRai08/Data_cleaning_Olympics)
+- Currently working on cleaning with real world Datasets [Olympics practing see -](https://github.com/SujanRai08/Data_cleaning_Olympics)

 ## 📫 How to reach me